merps/f5-ts-sumo/README.md

 ## Installation

+This section will over both the provisioning of the previously mentioned architecture using Terrafrom along with how-to steps for SumoLogic Hosted Collectors

+### AWS

 The deployment environment used for development is coovered in detail [F5 AWAF Demo](https://github.com/merps/f5devops/f5-swg-aws), this is a AWS Deployment example of AutoScaling AWAF.
 For simplicity, steps replicate this deployment are as follows;